Skip to content

 Specific attribute for reading dynamic properties

-By default, a protocol has no way of reading VRmaze Lite's dynamic properties.
+By default, a protocol has no way of reading MindRun's dynamic properties.
 It is not designed to do so.
 To tell a protocol that it must read the dynamic properties database, we need to add a specific attribute on the protocol entity of the protocol to be executed.

 Image title 2